-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-The Assisted Living (AL) facility must provide 24-hour care in a personal care facility licensed by the Department of Aging and Disability Services.
+The assisted living facility (ALF) must provide 24-hour care in a personal care facility licensed by the Texas Health and Human Services Commission (HHSC).
 Services include, but are not limited to:

 Home management — Assisting with activities related to housekeeping that are essential to the member's health and comfort, including changing bed linens, housecleaning, laundering, shopping, storing purchased items and washing dishes.